Here’s the million dollar question that creates intense pressure for growers—"will we have enough seasonal workers when we need them?"

 Make sure you add some on top to cover drop-offs.
 We’ve heard from growers that this could be between 5-10% but sometimes up to 20%.

-For each applicant, it is essential to track:
+For each job seeker, here is the critical information to track:

 Role they applied for